Send WhatsApp messages through an automation

 If you have a question, feel free to contact our support team by creating a ticket from your account.
 If you don't have an account yet, you can contact us here.

-If you’re looking for help with a project using Brevo, we can match you with the right certified Brevo expert partner.
+If you’re looking for help with a project using Brevo, we can match you with the right certified Brevo Agency partner.

 💬 Was this article helpful?